jd-santos/MS_DataScience/Database Concepts/8 DML Subqueries, Joins, and Combining Queries.md

-# 8 DML Subqueries, Joins, and Combining Queries
+# 8 DML: Subqueries, Joins, and Combining Queries
 ## Multi-Table Queries
 - Allow us to explore relationships
 - Normalization doesn't allow different types of data in one table, we need to pull from several